-But how does this really help you exactly?
-After-all, isn’t budgeting just a list of your expenses and income?
+But how does budgeting help save money exactly?
+After-all, isn’t it just creating a list of your expenses and income?

-Yes, it is.
-But there’s a lot more to it than just making a list.
+On the surface, yes, it is.
+But there’s a lot more to budgeting than just a list.

 Budgeting is all about getting your finances organized and operating with a plan.
 I can’t think of a professional business in the world that doesn’t operate with some sort of financial plan.
 Why should your home finances be any different?

 Just like someone who is on a proper diet trying to become more healthy, a good budget can help you to handle your money in a way that is within reasonable limits.
 By giving them the attention they need, you start to become more aware of what’s going with them and what areas need improvement.

 Here are 13 simple ways that you can use budgeting to turn yourself into a financial rock-star!

 1. Start by understanding your own personal needs